Magnum::Ui::AbstractUserInterface class new in Git master

 Position of last pointer event.

-Returns a position passed to the last pointerPressEvent(), pointerReleaseEvent() or pointerMoveEvent(), scaled to match size() instead of windowSize().
-If no pointer event happened yet, returns Containers::NullOpt.
+Returns a position passed to the last primary pointerPressEvent(), pointerReleaseEvent() or pointerMoveEvent(), scaled to match size() instead of windowSize().
+If no primary pointer event happened yet, returns Containers::NullOpt.

 AbstractRenderer& Magnum::Ui::AbstractUserInterface::setRendererInstance(Containers::Pointer<AbstractRenderer>&& instance)